ManojDevelper/Archimedis/src/data/Manfacturing/qualityassurance.md

           {
             id: 2,
             title: "Training",
-            description: " New Employee Orientation and Periodic Reinforcement Trainings.",
+            description: " New Employee Orientation and Periodic Reinforcement Trainings provided to get everyone well versed with the system.
+",
             image: "../assets/mp4_c2.svg",
           },
           {